Syria rebels give up Ghouta in major win for regime - Journal du Cameroun

 “It has sent a message to the whole world that Syria’s army and its allies can liberate every inch of Syrian territory,” she said.

-The Syrian lira has risen significantly as the operation to flush rebels out of Ghouta wrapped up.
+The Syrian pound has risen significantly as the operation to flush rebels out of Ghouta wrapped up.

-Regime and allied forces are next expected to train their sights on areas in southern Damascus that are almost empty of civilians but still controlled by the Islamic State jihadist group.
+Regime and allied forces are next expected to train their sights on areas in southern Damascus that are almost empty of civilians but still controlled by the Islamic State jihadist group (IS).

+According to the Observatory, more than 350,000 people have been killed in seven years of conflict, including a proportion of children that has risen sharply over the past year.

+While the scramble for Syria that followed the collapse of IS’s self-styled “caliphate” last year is winding down in some parts of Syria, the humanitarian emergency is still acute.